You will be using a MacBook, mouse and keyboard with a large 24” monitor as a second screen.

 Yes.
 We usually have drinks (both alcoholic and non) on a Friday evening after the week of learning has ended, with current students often joined by staff and previous grads.

-Each campus has a kitchen and break room where students hang out together during lunch and coffee breaks, and the Bath campus also has a garden which can be used in the warmer months.
+The Academy has a kitchen and break room where students hang out together during lunch and coffee breaks, as well as a garden which can be used in the warmer months.
 Past and present students regularly go to local tech meetups together; these are a fantastic way to get to know other people in the tech community as well as expanding your knowledge.

 Occasionally we run other events, like hackathons or lightning talks, and we are always happy for students to put together their own social outings.
 There is also an unofficial Academy Dungeons & Dragons group, for those who dare…